 Following a case involving the Teachers' Pension Scheme, known as the Goodwin case, differences between survivor benefits payable to member with same-sex or opposite-sex survivors have been identified within a number of public sector pension schemes and the Government has confirmed that a remedy will be required in all affected public sector pension schemes.
 The actuary has not made allowance for the potential impact of this decision as they do not have enough information to make an accurate estimate of the potential impact on the defined benefit liabilities.
-However, they expect the impact to be minimal on both the Fire and local government schemes.
+However, they expect the impact to be minimal on both the Fire and local government schemes and therefore have made no adjustment